 If you own a diesel pickup built in or after 2007, listen up.

 The oil burns and is pushed into the exhaust stream, just like the byproducts of burned diesel fuel.

 All 2007-and-newer trucks are equipped with a diesel particulate filter (DPF).
 If your truck was built in or after 2010, it has a selective catalytic reduction (SCR) system.
 These two devices manage the byproducts of diesel combustion and reduce emissions.

 How does a DPF work?

-What happens to the burned engine oil as it enters the exhaust stream?
+What happens to diesel engine oil as it enters the exhaust stream?

 Unfortunately the burned byproducts of engine oil lodge in the DPF and remain there forever.
 Alternatively, you can remove the DPF for cleaning or replacement.